 Edge of the Bush

-Edge of the Bush is a social enterprise that invites all Nations/Peoples from all Four Directions to come back into reciprocal and respectful relationships with each other, Mother Earth, and Father Sky by remembering their teachings and their responsibilities to the children coming.
+Edge of the Bush is a social enterprise whose mission it is to invite all Peoples/Nations to come back into respectful relationships with each other, Mother Earth, and Father Sky so that the generations to come grow up knowing their Sacred Place in relationship to the Creation.

-Our approach renews old-time protocols from around the Great Lakes of coming to the ‘edge of the bush’ between Anishinaabe Sacred Territory and the cleared lands of the surrounding nations, lighting a Sacred Fire, and waiting to see who comes to that natural meeting place.
+Our approach renews old-time protocols from around the Great Lakes of coming to the ‘edge of the bush’ between Anishinaabe Sacred Territory and the cleared lands of the surrounding nations, lighting a small fire, and waiting to see who comes to that natural meeting place between worldviews.

-Edge of the Bush partners with First Nations, non-profits, charitable foundations, public and private childcare agencies, school boards, colleges, universities to promote Indigenous-led, land-based learning and actively volunteers to support local Indigenous communities.
+Edge of the Bush partners with First Nations, non-profits, charities, childcare agencies, school boards, colleges, universities, and businesses to promote Indigenous-led, land-based learning.

 Renewing these Ceremonies at the ‘edge of the bush’ of Beaver House First Nation near Kirkland Lake